Organization of Live Donor Kidney Exchanges

 exploited.
 Based on this, we started to implement priority mechanisms

-using at most 4-way kidney exchanges in NEPKE and APD (
+using at most 4-way kidney exchanges in NEPKE and APKD (

 see a related news story).
 National program also uses 3-way exchanges.